Logan-Lin/Logan-Lin.github.io/content/index.md

 ### Principal Investigator

-- [[Pre-TrajRL]]: Research on *Prediction of User Travel Destination and Travel Time Based on Trajectory Representation Learning* (05/2021-05/2023)
+- [[Pre-TrajRL]]: Research on *Prediction of User Travel Destination and Travel Time Based on Trajectory Representation Learning* (May 2021-May 2023)
 	- Funding: The Fundamental Research Funds for the Central Universities of China
-- [[OverleafCopilot]]: Development of *OverleafCopilot - Empowering Academic Writing in Overleaf with Large Language Models* (10/2023-Present) [Website](https://www.overleafcopilot.com/)
+- [[OverleafCopilot]]: Development of *OverleafCopilot - Empowering Academic Writing in Overleaf with Large Language Models* (Oct 2023-Present) [Website](https://www.overleafcopilot.com/)
 	- Personal interest project

 ### Participant

-- [[InvDisMatter]]: Research on *Inverse Design of Materials Using Diffusion Probabilistic Models* (04/2024-03/2026) [Website](https://villumfonden.dk/en/projekt/inverse-design-materials-using-diffusion-probabilistic-models)
+- [[InvDisMatter]]: Research on *Inverse Design of Materials Using Diffusion Probabilistic Models* (Apr 2024-Mar 2026) [Website](https://villumfonden.dk/en/projekt/inverse-design-materials-using-diffusion-probabilistic-models)
 	- Funding: The Villum Foundation
-- [[PreRL-Traj]]: Research on *Pre-training Representation Learning Methods of Spatial-temporal Trajectory Data for Traffic Prediction* (01/2023-12/2025)
+- [[PreRL-Traj]]: Research on *Pre-training Representation Learning Methods of Spatial-temporal Trajectory Data for Traffic Prediction* (Jan 2023-Dec 2025)
 	- Funding: The National Natural Science Foundation of China
-- [[STTrajGen]]: Research on *Spatial-temporal Trajectory Generation and Representation Learning Methods for Sparsity Problems* (01/2024-12/2026)
+- [[STTrajGen]]: Research on *Spatial-temporal Trajectory Generation and Representation Learning Methods for Sparsity Problems* (Jan 2024-Dec 2026)
 	- Funding: The National Natural Science Foundation of China

 ---